ibelingb/ecen5783_projects/README.md

 4. Create the 'project1' database by executing the following command from MySQL:
   > mariaDB> CREATE DATABASE project1;

-## Starting the Application
+## Starting and Stopping the Application
+To start the server-side applications, simply type the following from the cloned project repository directory.
+> ./startApp.sh

+To launch the web-based client, simply open the following file from a browser on a RPi/PC remotely connected to server RPi.
+> project2_webclient.html
+NOTE: Server-side RPi server applications required to be started before launching web-based client.
+NOTE: May be required to update IP address of server-side RPi on ~line 160 of project2_webclient.html.

-To run the application, simply type the following from the clone project repository directory.
+To stop the server-side applications, simply type the following from the cloned project repository directory.
-> python3 project1.py
+> ./stopApp.sh

 # Project Work
-All code developed for this project was done by myself.
-My partner (Connor Shapiro) will be available for Project 2 onward.
+Brian Ibeling
+- Project1 contributions
+- NodeJS Server Instance with MySQL connection and interface
+- NodeJS Server and Webpage client JSON Packet definition and interactions
+- HTML Webpage design and layout
+- HTML Webpage button layout and interactions
+- HTML Webpage Speed Test table population and speed test time calulcations
+- HTML Webpage Client-NodeJS server error handling

+Connor Shaprio
+-

 # Project Additions
-- Added error text highlighting for when the sensor failed to be read properly or if the returned sensors values exceeded the specified limits.
-Additionally, highlights green if sensors values are within nominal limits.
-- Status to indicate when the sensor sampling timer was complete (after 30 collected samples).
-- Added the creation of the project1 DB table to be generated dynamically if one doesn't exist.
-- If less than 10 entries in DB table, graphs will only display the data available.
+- Error handling between HTML client and NodeJS server on server/SQL error events.
+- Stop script added to kill server-side applications.